Forking in Short and Tame Abstract Elementary Classes: Introduction

+The main theorem allows us to shed light on other questions in the classification theory of AECs, especially concerning superstability.
+Superstability in AECs suffers from ``schizophrenia'' \cite[p.
+19]{shelahaecbook}.
+The main result shows a connection between two conditions, namely that a local character $\kappa^*(\dnf) = \omega$ implies uniqueness of limit models; see Section \ref{lcsection}.
+Another question involves properties of ranks (see \cite[Question 3]{Vi}) and Section \ref{uranksection} introduces a rank based on the properties of the independence relation that is ordinal valued exactly when a local character for $\dnf$ holds.

+Unfortunately, there is no free lunch and we pay for this luxury.
+Our payment is essentially in assuming tameness and type-shortness.
+As was shown by Boney in \cite{tamelc}, these assumptions are corollaries of certain large cardinal axioms, including the one assumed by Makkai and Shelah; indeed, more recent work of Boney and Unger \cite{bonung} show that assuming \emph{every} AEC is tame is equivalent to a large cardinal axiom.
+However, many natural AECs are tame, and it seems to be plausible that tameness and type shortness will be derived in the future from categoricity above a certain Hanf number that depends only on $LS(K)$.

+After circulating early drafts of this paper, some of our results were used by Sebastien Vasey \cite{vaseybehemoth} and \cite{vaseyc}, e. g., Theorem \ref{ulcthm} is crucial in his proof of superstability from categoricity.
+Also Theorem \ref{sceasy}.(2) is used in a forthcoming article by Grossberg and Vasey \cite{gvas}.

 Section 2 gives the necessary background information for AECs.
-Section 3 gives a list of common axioms for independence relations and defines the froking relation that we will consider in this paper.
+Section 3 gives a list of common axioms for independence relations and defines the forking relation that we will consider in this paper.
 Section 4 gives a fine analysis of when parameterized versions of the axioms from Section 3 hold about our forking relation.
 Section 5 gives the global assumptions that make our forking relation an independence relation.
-Section 6 introduces a notion that generalizes coheir and deduces local character of our forking from this and categoricity.
+Section 6 introduces a notion that generalizes heir and deduces local character of our forking from this and categoricity.
 Section 7 introduces a $U$ rank and shows that it is well behaved.
 Section 8 continues the study of large cardinals from \cite{tamelc} and shows that large cardinal assumptions simplify many of the previous sections.

 This paper was written while the first author was working on a Ph.D. under the direction of Rami Grossberg at Carnegie Mellon University, and he would like to thank Professor Grossberg for his guidance and assistance in his research in general and relating to this work specifically.
 He would also like to thank his wife Emily Boney for her support.
 A preliminary version of this paper was presented in a seminar at Carnegie Mellon and we appreciate comments from the participants, in particular Jose Iovino.
-We would also like to thank John Baldwin, Adi Jarden, Sebastien Vasey, and Andres Villaveces for comments on an early drafts of this paper.
+We would also like to thank John Baldwin, Adi Jarden, Sebastien Vasey and Andres Villaveces.
+We are very grateful to the referee for comments on several versions of this paper, the referee's reports significantly improved our paper.